Per Svenningsson: Awards

-Among Svenningsson’s honors and awards are the NARSAD Young Investigator Award (2007), awarded to promising young scientists conducting neurobiological research by the Brain & Behavior Research Foundation.
+Among Svenningsson's honors and awards are the NARSAD Young Investigator Award (2007), awarded to promising young scientists conducting neurobiological research by the Brain & Behavior Research Foundation.
 In 2008 he was awarded a researcher position at the Royal Swedish Academy of Sciences.

 Positions of trust and research assessments

 In addition to research and teaching, Svenningsson holds a number of positions of trust.
 He was a former grant reviewer for INSERM/ANR in France.
 He has been on the reviewing committee of the Finnish Medical Research Council, the Swedish Parkinson Fund, and the Norwegian Medical Research Council.
-He is a member of the Ulf von Euler Lecturer committee and a councilor on the Executive Committee of the European College of Neuropsychopharmacology (ECNP).
+He is a member of the Ulf von Euler Lecturer committee and a former councilor on the Executive Committee of the European College of Neuropsychopharmacology (ECNP).

 Publications

 Svenningsson has published extensively, with an H-index of 41, 5,639 citations, 121 published articles, 15 reviews, and 7 book chapters.